mlandry22/zindi-sfc-paygo-competition/README.md

 * 32 GB 2400 MHz DDR4
 * Created origianlly on MacOS Catalina; reproduction performed on MacOS Big Sur

+## Software
+* R: 3.5.2
+* data.table: 1.12.6
+* h2o: 3.32.1.3
+* xgboost: 0.90.0.2
+The R version is over two years old, but more recent versions should run these packages identically.

 ## Zindi documentation expectations:
 * Data used: only files provided as part of the competition
 * Output data and where they are stored: local drive; altering all locations from "/Users/mlandry003/Documents/zindi-sfc-paygo-solar/sfc-paygo-solar-credit-repayment-competition/" to the desired location will not affect the input or output, as long as both exist at the same level.